bell-bot/ComputerSecurityNotes/notes/ComputerSecurityNotes.md

     - **MAC** addresses (*data link layer*)
         - Used by low-level protocols

+p.232-237

+<span style="color:blue">In which layer are MAC addresses used?
+What are they used for?</span>

+-

 ### Address Resolution Protocol (ARP)
 - Connects the network layer to the data link layer by *mapping IP addresses to MAC addresses*
 - Based on broadcast messages and local caching
-- Does not support confidentiality, integrity, or authentication
+- **No built in security**: Does not support confidentiality, integrity, or authentication
 - Defined as part of **RFC 826 (IETF, Reqiest for Comments)**

+p.232-237

+<span style="color:blue">In which layer is ARP used?
+What is it used for?</span>

+-

+<span style="color:blue">What are the steps of ARP?</span>

+-

+<span style="color:blue">Describe the process of ARP spoofing.
+What makes ARP spoofing possible?</span>

+-

+<span style="color:blue">What are common defenses agains ARP spoofing?</span>

+-

 #### ARP Messages
 - ARP broadcasts request of type: